 For a minor offense, counseling in private shall be the method of dealing with that offense.
-Counseling is a private matter between the supervisor and the employee.
-The supervisor and the employee shall sign and date a written statement which acknowledges the counseling and the reason(s) therefor.
+The supervisor and the employee shall sign and date a written statement which acknowledges the counseling and the reason(s) therefore.
+Counseling is a disciplinary action.